joeltimm/calendar_bot/README.md

 # 📅 Calendar Bot (Dockerized)

-A robust automation script that listens for Google Calendar changes via polling and real-time webhooks.
+A robust automation script that listens for Google Calendar changes via real-time webhooks.
 It automatically processes new calendar events based on custom logic, such as inviting a designated user.

-This application is designed for reliable, persistent operation using a Docker Compose setup, with a secure webhook endpoint provided by Cloudflare Tunnel and a custom domain.
+This application is designed for reliable, persistent operation using a Docker Compose setup.
+It runs as a self-contained service and connects to a pre-existing shared Docker network for communication and DNS services, ensuring a modular and portable deployment.

-📝 **Last Updated:** June 12, 2025 (Reflects Docker deployment, Service Account for Calendar, and SendGrid for email)
+📝 **Last Updated:** June 18, 2025 (Reflects persistent shared network architecture, `HEALTHCHECK_URL` for Uptime Kuma, and user OAuth flow).

 ---

 ## 🚀 Core Features

-* ✅ **Dual-Mode Operation:** Automatically detects new events via both periodic polling and real-time Google Calendar webhooks.
-* 🐳 **Dockerized Deployment:** Deployed using `Dockerfile` and `docker-compose.yml` for a consistent, portable, and easy-to-manage application environment.
-    * Includes `calendar_bot` application container (Flask + Gunicorn).
-    * Includes `cloudflared_tunnel` container for secure webhook exposure.
+* ✅ **Real-Time Processing:** Uses Google Calendar Push Notifications (webhooks) for instant event handling.
+* 🐳 **Modular Docker Deployment:** Deployed using its own `docker-compose.yml`, it connects to shared, persistent Docker networks, allowing it to be managed independently of other services like Pi-hole.
-* 🌐 **Secure Webhooks:** Utilizes a Cloudflare Named Tunnel with a custom domain for a stable and secure public webhook URL, eliminating the need to open ports on your router/firewall.
+* 🌐 **Secure Webhooks:** Utilizes a Cloudflare Tunnel (`cloudflared`) container for a stable and secure public webhook URL, eliminating the need to open ports on your home router.
-* 🔑 **Permanent Authentication:**
-    * Uses the standard Google OAuth 2.0 flow for user-based tokens.
+* 🔑 **Persistent Authentication:** Uses the standard Google OAuth 2.0 flow for authentication, with tokens stored in a persistent Docker volume to survive container restarts.
-    * Solves the 7-day token expiration issue by removing sensitive scopes, allowing the Google app to be **"Published."**
-* ⚙️ **Robust Error Handling:**
-    * Implements the `tenacity` library to automatically retry temporary Google API errors (like `503 Service Unavailable`) with exponential backoff.
-    * Sends email alerts via a transactional email service **only** if an error persists after all retries, preventing alert spam.
-* ✉️ **Transactional Email:** Uses **SendGrid** for sending reliable error and health notifications, removing the need for sensitive Gmail API scopes.
+* ⚙️ **Health Monitoring:** Integrates with Uptime Kuma via a push monitor (using the `HEALTHCHECK_URL` environment variable) to ensure the application reports its status.
-* 💾 **Persistent Data:** Uses Docker volumes to persist OAuth tokens, processed event history, and application logs across container restarts.
+* 💾 **Persistent Data:** Uses Docker volumes to persist OAuth tokens, processed event history, and application logs.

 ---